thrishapraveen/cse15l-lab-reports/lab4.md

 Keys pressed to get to this step: git clone git@github.com:thrishapraveen/lab7.git `<enter>`

-Summary of command and effect of keypresses: Since my SSH key is connected to my GitHub account, I can clone the repository I forked to my GitHub to my ieng6 machine.
+Summary of command and effect of keypresses: Since my SSH key is connected to my GitHub account, I can clone the repository I forked to my GitHub to my ieng6 machine using `git clone` on the SSH key from GitHub for the repo of interest.
 This will allow me to make changes to the cloned directory from the command line.

 Step 6: